 Tenderizing the meat is essential if using beef, chicken, or pork.
 A little baking soda helps break down the meat fibers, so the meat is tender and velvety when stir-frying.
 This is a common technique used by many Asian restaurants when stir-frying meat.

 - Beef.
 Use stir-frying beef and cut it into long thin pieces around 2-inch each.
-Cutting meat into small pieces also helps cook quicker too.
+Cutting the meat into small pieces also helps cook quicker too.

 - Oil.
 Use neutral oil like avocado, canola, or vegetable oil for stir-frying the beef.